Last updated: 30th May 2017.

 I’ve tried and paid for four different budget hosting companies over the years, and Bluehost is the one I recommend.
 (HostGator had terrible support who often struggled to solve my problems, Site5 made my site so slow that it took several minutes to load, and Namecheap’s poor security had my site hacked within a few weeks of me choosing them).

-Bluehost is affordable ($3.95 a month), their live chat support team are helpful and can usually fix issues within minutes, and — bonus! — you’ll receive your domain name for free.
-Setting up should take less than twenty minutes.
+Bluehost is affordable ($3.95 a month through this link, rather than $7.99 a month), their live chat support team are helpful and can usually fix issues within minutes, and — bonus! — you’ll receive your domain name for free.
+Setting it up should take you less than ten minutes.

 Head to Bluehost’s homepage.
 This is what you’ll see: